mturk/svcbatch/README.md

   This option causes all logging and rotation to use local instead system time.

-  **Notice**

-  This option is mutually exclusive with `q` option.
-  If this option is defined together with the mentioned option, the service will fail to start, and write an error message to the Windows Event log.

 * **-m [number]**

   **Set maximum number of log files**